 Why make people struggle to look for photos to put on eulogies?
 Travel, make memories with your little ones, take photos like tourists and give us content for that last story!

 When you travel, you also get the opportunity to show the man in you when stranded in a foreign countries with language barriers and your family is looking at you excited not knowing “hata wewe haujui.”
 You are lost but you are the lead!
 Mara that-that you discover google translate, talk into it then give a stranger your phone and let them talk into it then alas, “Dad is a magician.”

-Everyone should buy for themselves, gift a couple, gift a teenager, gift your pastor, gift your juniors at work or a boss.
-Let our people own the world by setting foot.
+Everyone should buy for self, gift a couple, gift a teenager, gift your pastor, gift your juniors at work or a boss.
+Let our people own the world by setting foot

 What does ALT from your book mean?